3raxton/spicetify-custom-apps-and-extensions/README.md

 ## Contributing / Adding your own custom apps to this repo
-Want to add your own custom app to this repo? <a href="https://github.com/3raxton/NoSleep/issues"  target="_blank">Follow the instructions below:</a>
+Want to add your own custom app to this repo?
+Follow the instructions below<a href="https://github.com/3raxton/spicetify-custom-apps/CONTRIBUTING.MD"  target="_blank"> or read the CONTRIBUTING.MD</a>

 1. Fork this repository
 2. Create another folder with your custom app name **in all lower case with no symbols or spaces and shouldn't contain the word spicetify**.